YikaiGe/Project-1/README.md

 # Project-1
-Project 1 for Yuhan Wang and Yikai Ge
+This is the Project 1 for Yuhan Wang and Yikai Ge.
+Reference see the report.